milesfrain/purescript-faq/README.md

 ### What's on the roadmap?

-The [Intended to Implement](https://github.com/purescript/purescript/milestone/29) page provides some visibility into items on the todo list, but could be clarified with more details on planned sequence.
+The [Intended to be Implemented](https://github.com/purescript/purescript/milestone/29) page provides some visibility into items on the todo list, but could be clarified with more details on planned sequence.
 Ideally, we'd have a "roadmap summary" page, but until then, here's a short summary:

 - 0.13.8 - Current release